nordnet/cordova-hot-code-push-cli/README.md

 # Cordova Hot Code Push Plugin CLI client

 This is a command line utility for [Cordova Hot Code Push Plugin](https://github.com/nordnet/cordova-hot-code-push).
-It will help you with development and deployment of your web project for Cordova application.
+It will help you with development and deploy changes to your Cordova application via hot code push, without the need to submit your changes to the Apple App Store or Google Play.

 Main features are:
 - Automatically generate configuration files, required for Hot Code Push plugin (`chcp.json` and `chcp.manifest`).